BrentOzar/incoming-flights/README.md

 ![Incoming Flights Example](/demo/incoming-flights-487.gif?raw=true "Incoming Flights in Action")

-Leave the web page open, and it'll automatically refresh itself every 10 minutes with the 3 closest flights to your airport.
+That's just an animated gif - <a href="https://ozar.me/incomingflights/">here is the actual animation.</a> Note that the flights aren't up to date - it's just a static example.

 Requires a <a href="https://flightaware.com/commercial/flightxml/v3/pricing.rvt">FlightAware v3 API account.</a> As of 2018-09, that's up to 500 queries per month free (one update every ~90 minutes), or an update every 18 minutes for $13/mo, or every 2 minutes for $50/mo.